Investing - FAQ

 Q. What types of investments does KCCU offer?

 A. Membership shares, Dividend Savings, Savings Accounts, Term Deposits/GICs (Guaranteed Investment Certificates), RRSPs (Registered Retirement Savings Plans), RRIFs (Registered Retirement Income Funds), TFSAs (Tax-Free Savings Accounts), RESPs (Registered Educational Savings Plans).
-We also offer Mutual funds through Credential Asset Management (a separate company with whom we have a partnership).
+We also offer Mutual funds, Stocks, Bonds and ETFs through Aviso and Credential Asset Management (a separate company with whom we have a partnership).

 Q. How will I know which products are deposit-insured?

 A. Our deposit insurer is the Financial Services Regulatory Authority of Ontario (FSRA - a provincial crown corporation) - see www.fsrao.com for details on how deposit insurance works and what it covers.
 You may also ask your investment advisor before you invest, so you can know.
 Deposit insurance does not cover ownership shares, US dollar deposits, mutual funds and deposit amounts in excess of maximum coverage limits.

 Q. What is the best investment for me?